My latest and my greatest- combined

-Songs written because I’ve lived for some time without dying.
+My latest: Songs written because I’ve lived for some time without dying.
 Because I’ve traveled to countries where people have it tough; eaten danced and dreamed with them.
 Because I’ve been overwhelmed by moments, mystified, restored.
 Because I don’t want to be a kid any more.
 Because few people say what I think needs to be said when they start singing.

 A double album!

-Second is a retrospective.
+My ‘greatest’: a retrospective.
 My fave recordings from four other albums along the way.
 Remastered… as they say, to sound even better than the originals.
 Surely not?

 Read on and buy the physical double CD here.
-Get the plastic version along with a FREE download code for MP3s.
-The best of all worlds!!

 The story so far...